Event Resource Page

 The ongoing national conversation about immigration status lies across a bipartisan political landscape, but statements made by Immigration and Customs Enforcement (ICE) Acting Director Thomas Homan indicate that enforcement will be significantly increased and specifically target California.

-In response, across the U.C. system broadly and at U.C.
-Berkeley specifically, procedures and recommendations have been shared on best preparing to support all members of our undocumented community.
-However, understandable questions remain in what support we can...
+On February 26, 2018, in response to the increased and specifically targeted immigration enforcement in California, across the U.C. system broadly and at U.C.
+Berkeley specifically, procedures and recommendations were shared on best preparing to support all members...

 Event Description